amsievert/dndnotes/mdFiles/The Return of Ileus/Session 52.md

-Current Day: 6th of Planimor, 2519 PS

-The Bottom Floor - Forbidden Archive

-The cage elevator stops in another large hall.
-This one has almost nothing in it.
-It is very dim, with glowing murals depicting the falls of the Ancient Archmages.
-There is a beholder here that is unavoidable, as they see the elevator as soon as it lands on the floor.
-Behind them is an arched doorway with large stone doors, locked with a weirdly-shaped lock.
-Dark energy seems to spill out from behind the doors.

-As the elevator reaches the bottom, a sending spell is broadcasted through the sending stone stolen from the guards in the Atrium.
-Bing calls out through the spell saying that he's getting overwhelmed by SCMMs.

-The beholder's name is Qaamdukarsi, Keeper of Tomes.
-He guards the Forbidden Archive and holds the key to the doors, a strange icosahedron that he keeps on a string around one of his eye stalks.
-It is said that Qaamdurkarsi knows every single book in the entire Sanctum Arcana, and that the dark energy of the Forbidden Archive has corrupted his mind by feeding and mutating it into thinking that without the books of the Sanctum he would die.

-After the beholder is defeated, its body can be looted for the key to the locked door.
-Inside is a dark hallway that leads to the Library of the Damned.
-Upon entering this room, the characters feel oppressed by the energy in the room.
-Most of the books in here are chained shut, and there are glyphs of warding that activate when a knock spell is cast in the room.
-This is where the book is that details the story of the Spear of the Blood Chief.

-Good Monsters to fight in Abyss: Yuan-ti Anathema, Marilith, Barlgura, Chasme, Dinosaurs?

-The outside of The Palace of betrayal is guarded by an ice devil

-The inside is guarded by an erinyes

-Sigil:
-Back in the Bottle and Jug, there is a new challenger to the Champion of the Arena.
-It is the Githzerai Zerth named K'lish from Galvenport.

 Abyss Encounters:
 After wandering around in the Gaping Maw for a little while, the party hears screams coming from somewhere a little ways off.
 In a small clearing, a Glabrezu and a Barlgura stand around a metal cage with a gnome man inside.
 The Glabrezu continuously casts Heat Metal on the cage, and both of the demons laugh to themselves as the gnome writhes in pain.
 The gnome is actually just the soul of a man who's soul accidentally ended up in the Abyss.
 His name is Bembenbrank Stumpenbump.
 He knows of a group of paladins and clerics that came through earlier on some sort of expedition.